dougsweetser/Q/docs/SR/problem_set_4.md

 ##  R&amp;H: 2-44 An event pair - spacelike or timelike?

-Q: Two events occur on the x axis of reference frame S, their spacetime coordinates being event1 = q[5 us, 720 m,0,0] and event 2 = [2 us, 1200
+Q: Two events occur on the x axis of reference frame S, their space-time coordinates being event1 = q[5 us, 720 m,0,0] and event 2 = [2 us, 1200
 m,0,0]. (a) Using the data from problem 2-42 above, calculate the proper time interval for this pair of events.
 The proper time interval that you have